Wiper blades are among the most expendable car parts.

 Buy too long and they can scrub the outer parts of the windshield (the rubber seal that goes around it) and cause damage both to the wipers and the windshield.

-Most common and effective way of finding the proper ones:
+A most common and effective way of finding the proper ones:

-- Bring the old wiper blades with you and compare to new ones.
+- Bring the old wiper blades with you and compare them to new ones.
 You have to buy the new ones anyway and the old ones don’t weigh a ton, so why not.
 This way, there will surely be no mistake

 - Measurement tape is a good way to go; if the situation is such that you don’t have the old wiper blades with you, this is the next best solution.
-Measure both of the wiper blades in term of length and write it down.
+Measure both of the wiper blades in terms of length and write it down.

-First two methods will always work best.
+The first two methods will always work best.